-6. For specialisation
+6. For specialization

 You can opt for CFA course, to gain specialization and detailed knowledge on fundamental analysis.

-How to generate stock investment ideas?
+How to generate Stock Investment ideas?

-Once you start making investments in stock market, the question arises as to how to maintain the flow of investing ideas.
+Once you start making investments in the stock market, the question arises as to how to maintain the flow of investing ideas.

 This is one of the important discussions in the investment world.
-Out of so many companies listed on the exchange, it becomes really difficult to conduct research and decide in which companies to invest.
+Out of so many companies listed on the exchange, it becomes really difficult to conduct research and decide which companies to invest.

 So if you think that it is very difficult to implement practically, here’s a list of ways to generate simple stock investment ideas-

 iv.
-Business media- Focus on the company specific news and avoid macroeconomic noise.
+Business media- Focus on the company-specific news and avoid macroeconomic noise.

 v.
 Blogs- Good articles and blogs can be used as a base to start your own research work.

 vi.
-Read annual reports- After gathering information from the above ways, read annual report of companies in your circle of competence.
+Read annual reports- After gathering information from the above ways, read the annual report of companies in your circle of competence.

-Power of Trading and Investment together
+Power of Trading and Investment together:

 It has been seen that they are able to generate better stock picks if you combine the expertise of both trading and investment.
-Some of the well known personalities who have done really well by combining the expertise of both trading and investments are as follows-
+Some of the well-known personalities who have done really well by combining the expertise of both trading and investments are as follows-

 a.
 Paul Tudor Jones